yousef312/QuiwayJs/README.md

 ## Quick Documentation
-a shortcut is a list of keys names(keyboard keys). first to know! this library offer two types of shortcut:
+a shortcut is a list of keys names(keyboard keys). first to know! this library offer three types of shortcut:
 * shortcut : a keys list in a string seperated by a + sign, the function get excuted when pressing the keys simultaneously
 * combo : used specially for games like when you have to press a chain of word creating a special word and executing a function at the end like cheats codes
+* holding action : happens when you press a key for a long duration resulting in callback to be executed!

 instantiation the quiway class
 ```javascript